Complaints procedure

 Making a complaint

-Most problems can be sorted out quickly and easily with the person concerned, often at the time they arise, and this may be the approach you try first.
+Most problems can be resolved quickly and easily with the person concerned, often at the time they arise.
+This may be the approach you wish to try first.

-Where you are not able to resolve your complaint in this way to may wish to make a formal complaint.
-This can be done so either verbally or in writing.
+If you are unable to resolve your complaint in this way, you may wish to make a formal complaint.
+This can be done either verbally or in writing.

-When you make a complaint please provide as much detail regarding specific incidents as possible as this will help your complaint to be investigated.
+When making a complaint, please provide as much detail as possible about the specific incident(s), as this will help us investigate your concerns thoroughly.

 You may also make your complaint directly to Humber and North Yorkshire Health and Care Partnership Integrated Care Board, who commission our service: